Atifhasnain/GoOnline-Master/exampleSite/content/english/_index.md

   enable: true
   bg_image: images/feature-bg.jpg
   title: We Believe in Great Ideas Which Lead to Strategies, Strategies Lead to Actions, and Actions Lead to Success
-  description: "Portfolio helps you to figureout a company’s outcomes of any services.
+  content: "Portfolio helps you to figureout a company’s outcomes of any services.
 Checkout the portfolio and reviews of our happy clients to get quality & guaranteed services."
   button:
     enable: true